-between The Wardens and Vestry of Church, and The Reverend Preamble The Wardens and Vestry of Church and The Rev. enter this agreement with the concurrence of the Bishop of the Episcopal Diocese of Pittsburgh.
-Church as pastor, priest and The Clergy will lead teacher, sharing in the councils of this congregation and of the whole Church, in communion with our Bishop.
+The Wardens and Vestry of Church and The Rev. enter this agreement with the concurrence of the Bishop of the Episcopal Diocese of Pittsburgh.

+The Clergy will lead Church as pastor, priest and teacher, sharing in the councils of this congregation and of the whole Church, in communion with our Bishop.
 By word and action, informed at all times by the Holy Scriptures, the Book of Common Prayer, and the Constitution and Canons of the Episcopal Church and the Episcopal Diocese of Pittsburgh, the Clergy will proclaim the Gospel, love and serve Christ's people, nourish them, and strengthen them to glorify God in this life and in the life to come.
 This ministry is further described in a Position Description, attached, which has been developed and approved by the Clergy, Wardens and Vestry of this parish and is considered part of this Letter of Agreement.

-Section A. Times of Work & Leave

-(Please choose only the version that is appropriate for your ministry setting)
+Section A. Times of Work & Leave (Please choose only the version that is appropriate for your ministry setting)